philipturner/home-built-stm/README.md

 - The issue with lithium and vacuum compatibility is still a concern.
 Its vapor pressure falls between zinc and lead.
 Perhaps baking out at a lower temperature (400 K instead of 500&ndash;800 K), for a longer time, will be needed.
 - I don't want to have to wash parts in a bath of boiling trichloroethylene.
 This step might be an unscientific method for cleaning UHV parts.
 - Wear a face mask while handling UHV parts, so you don't sneeze and add a layer of filmic contaminant.

+## March 31, 2025

+Helpful note.
+In the KiCad PCB editor, change all silkscreen items to be 0.635 mm x 0.127 mm.
+It allows the text to match the manufacturing tolerance of OSH Park.
+In the board setup constraints, set:
+- Minimum item clearance: 0.127 mm
+- Minimum text height: 0 mm
+- Minimum text thickness: 0.127 mm